MicrosoftDocs/VBA-Docs/api/Publisher.WebPageOptions.PublishFileName.md

 # WebPageOptions.PublishFileName property (Publisher)

-Returns or sets a  **String** that represents the file name of a Web page (within a Web publication) that is being saved as filtered HTML.
+Returns or sets a  **String** that represents the file name of a webpage (within a web publication) that is being saved as filtered HTML.

 ## Syntax